-House Bill 632 requires departments administering programs funded by ARPA to develop plans to measure the effectiveness of the programs.
-In turn, departments must require applicants to state what they intend to accomplish if selected to receive funding.
-To the extent that the departments are able to determine generally applicable outcomes to determine the effectiveness of proposals submitted by applicants, departments must require applicants to state how they will achieve those outcomes.
-Departments may also require applicants to state the outcomes that should be used to determine the effectiveness of their proposals and how they will achieve those outcomes.
-However, individual applicants participating in certain training programs funded by SFR Funds are exempt from this requirement.
+House Bill 632 required departments administering programs funded by ARPA to develop plans to measure the effectiveness of the programs.
+In turn, departments required applicants to state what they intended to accomplish if selected to receive funding.
+To the extent that the departments were able to determine generally applicable outcomes to determine the effectiveness of proposals submitted by applicants, departments required applicants to state how they expected to achieve those outcomes.
+Departments also required some applicants to state the outcomes that should be used to determine the effectiveness of their proposals and how they expected to achieve those outcomes.
+However, individual applicants participating in certain training programs funded by SFR Funds were exempt from this requirement.

-Departments must require periodic reports from the applicants to provide information, including quantitative data, necessary for the departments to confirm that applicants achieved the intended outcomes.
-These steps will allow Montana to collect data and review the effectiveness of the programs and projects.
+Departments required periodic reports from the applicants to provide information, including quantitative data, necessary for the departments to confirm that applicants achieved the intended outcomes.
+These steps allowed Montana to collect data and review the effectiveness of the programs and projects.

-Both ARPA and HB 632 require performance metrics for funded projects.
-As a part of the vetting process through informal working groups, the ARPA Executive Committee, Advisory Commissions, and Governor approval, each project has identified goals and objectives.
+Both ARPA and HB 632 required performance metrics for funded projects.
+As a part of the vetting process through informal working groups, the ARPA Executive Committee, Advisory Commissions, and Governor approval, each project identified goals and objectives.
 These goals and objectives, as well as output measures are being tracked by administering agencies as funds are expended and projects are completed.
 To the extent these outcomes and outputs are available, they have been identified in the project inventory that follows.